 Organizations wishing to conduct membership recruitment/intake over the summer must complete summer registration and receive approval to be recognized as active during the summer period, as well as have four officers enrolled in at least one credit hour over any of the summer sessions.

 Potential new members must also be enrolled in and complete at least one credit hour during the summer sessions in order to be eligible to be bid.

+Interfraternity Council Member Organizations are unable to participate in summer recruitment activities as per the Interfraternity Council Constitution and Bylaws.

+Panhellenic Association Member Organizations are unable to participate in summer recruitment activities as per the National Panhellenic Conference policies and procedures.

 Section 4: Community Standards and Accountability